gregghz/sbt-android-room/README.md

     addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
     enablePlugins(AndroidApp, RoomPlugin)

 The [Room Persistence Library documentation](https://developer.android.com/topic/libraries/architecture/room.html) explains usage.
-There are a few caveats yo ushould be aware of:
+There are a few caveats you should be aware of:

 ## @Entity()